Recessed Mounted 4C Horizontal

 ADA Compliance Guidelines for Commercial Mailboxes

-With its high-security design and quality construction, Salsbury’s 3700 series USPS approved 4C horizontal mailboxes will provide years of maintenance free service.
+With its high-security design and quality construction, Salsbury’s USPS approved 4C horizontal mailboxes will provide years of maintenance free service.
 These units meet all the requirements of USPS-STD-4C.

 Purpose of this document – This document provides guidance to architects, designers, & contractors in selecting and installing Salsbury 4C horizontal mailbox units to provide service in compliance with ADA accessibility guidelines for wheelchair reach limitations.
 The vertical location of the mailbox units “above the finished floor” (AFF) controls the quantity of tenant compartments that comply with the reach requirements.

 Salsbury ADA Compliance – All 6 Door High, 5 Door High, 4 Door High, 3 Door High and several 10 Door High Salsbury standard configurations meet ADA reach requirements for all mailboxes and parcel lockers when installed at heights listed in the installation details below.
 In addition, the remainder of Salsbury mailbox configurations have tenant compartments that are compliant with those limits.
 The Americans with Disabilities Act section that covers clear space and reach dimensions is noted below:

 Forward Reach Requirement